tldr-pages/tldr/pages/common/uname.md

 # uname

-> Print operating system name
+> Print details about the current machine and the operating system running on it

-- Print all available operating system and kernel information
+- Print hardware-related information: machine and processor

-`uname -a`
+`uname -mp`

-- Print the system name (Linux, Darwin...), release number, and version details
+- Print software-related information: system name (Linux, Darwin...), release number, and version

 `uname -srv`